.

 Auxiliary Languages Benefits

 Auxiliary languages are constructed, or created languages, developed to be simpler and easier to learn than natural languages.
-Their purpose is not to replace a person’s mother tongue but rather to provide a means of communication between people who speak different languages.
-These auxlangs serve as second languages and help overcome linguistic and cultural barriers without favoring any particular nation or culture.
+Their purpose is not to replace a person’s mother tongue but rather to provide a neutral means of communication between people who speak different languages.

-International Auxiliary Languages (IALs) such as Esperanto and Interlingua have been developed with this goal in mind, making global communication more inclusive.
+International Auxiliary Languages (IALs) such as Esperanto and Interlingua have been developed with this goal in mind, making international communication more inclusive and culturally neutral.

 The History of International Auxiliary Languages